-We are an IP powerhouse that puts our specialist knowledge to work for you, to strengthen and secure what most modern businesses today treat as one of their most valuable strategic assets.
-Our agile team of attorneys, scientists and strategists are steeped in experience, working with IP-rich and high-growth industries leveraging complex technologies and sophisticated commercial models.
+Mathys & Squire is an intellectual property (IP) powerhouse that puts its specialist knowledge to work for clients, to strengthen and secure what most modern businesses today treat as one of their most valuable strategic assets - intellectual property.

+The firm's agile teams of attorneys, scientists and strategists are steeped in experience, working with IP-rich and highgrowth industries to leverage complex technologies and sophisticated commercial models across a broad range of industry sectors.

-A full-service IP firm with unrivalled expertise in patents, trade marks, design protection and litigation, Mathys & Squire is highly ranked in leading legal and IP directories, including The Legal 500, Chambers and Partners, IAM Patent 1000 and World Trademark Review 1000.
-Founded in 1910, we have over 110 years of experience in the protection and commercialisation of IP rights.
+A full-service IP firm, Mathys & Squire has unrivalled expertise in patents, trade marks, design protection and litigation.
+Highly ranked in leading legal and IP directories, and leading the field with insight, innovation and quality, Mathys & Squire will be celebrating its 115th Anniversary this year, testament to its proven track record in the protection and commercialisation of IP rights.